Bad Bunny’s Super Bowl LX Halftime Show

 It was theatrical.
 It was communal.
 It was intentional.

 Even the moment where he handed a Grammy to a young boy — a visual of possibility — felt layered.
 It was about dreams.
 It was about children.
-It was about futures that belong to all American kids.
+It was about futures that belong to all children.

 The Legacy Continues